 Focal Not Vocal

-Generally, in small bedrooms, the centre point or focus is the head of the bed.
-This is where you can layer colours and textures and heights.
-You can also try to use tech accessories as furniture, or vice versa. iBeani make tablet pillows that can be used to support your tablet, as well as for plonking your head on when you need a sleep.
+Generally, in small bedrooms, the center point or focus is the head of the bed.
+This is where you can layer colors and textures and heights.
+You can also try to use tech accessories as furniture, or vice versa. iBeani make tablet pillows that can be used to support your tablet, as well as for plonking your head on when you need asleep.
 Great use of space and a nice piece of furniture!

 Tip # 3